Alexander J. Travis, VMD, PhD

 Studies of reproduction, wildlife, and public health to create healthier animals and humans

-Dr. Alex Travis’s research explores a diverse set of subjects related to One Health, which is interdisciplinary work that links the functions and wellbeing of people, animals, and the environment.
-His interests include animal health and fertility as well as efforts to help alleviate poverty and hunger in developing countries, work that indirectly benefits local wildlife.
+Dr. Alex Travis’s research explores a diverse set of subjects related to One Health, which is interdisciplinary work that links the health and wellbeing of people, animals, and the environment.
+His interests include animal and human health and fertility as well as efforts to help alleviate poverty and hunger in developing countries, work that indirectly benefits local wildlife.
 Dr. Travis serves as Director of Cornell’s new Master of Public Health program.

 Puppies born by in vitro fertilization help dogs, wildlife.
 Dr. Travis and his colleagues and students welcomed the first puppies born by in vitro fertilization on July 10, 2015 at the Baker Institute.
 The births are the first time this assisted reproduction technique, in which ova and sperm are brought together in a test tube to create embryos, has been successfully accomplished in a dog.
 This advancement could provide new strategies for preventing human and canine genetic diseases.
 To assist wildlife conservation efforts, the techniques are now being applied to help endangered canid species reproduce in captivity.

 Rapid diagnosis of stroke, other disorders.
 Minutes count when treating stroke or other brain injuries, but current diagnostics take as long as three hours – during which time patients may be suffering from irreversible brain damage.
-Copying a molecular design they discovered in the sperm tail, Travis and his colleagues, including Baker Institute Research Scientist Dr. Roy Cohen, have developed a device that can diagnose stroke in less than ten minutes using less than a drop of blood.
+Copying a molecular design they discovered in the sperm tail, Travis and his colleagues, including Baker Institute assistant research professor Dr. Roy Cohen, have developed a device that can diagnose stroke in less than ten minutes using less than a drop of blood.
 Having demonstrated proof of principle, Travis and Cohen are now expanding the technology to diagnose other conditions in humans and animals, including traumatic brain injury (concussion), some forms of dementia, and even some types of cancer and heart disease.

 Getting sperm tail enzymes to do important work.
 Sperm are interesting because of their role in reproduction, but the Travis lab is also putting components of the long sperm tail to work for other purposes.
 Building on their past studies of sperm’s energy-making enzymes, Dr. Travis and his colleagues have mimicked the way these enzymes are organized in the tail, called a “flagellum”, to create enzyme machines powered by sugar.
 If the work can be enhanced to be a net producer of energy, these molecular engines could enable a number of practical applications in nanobiotechnology.
 For example, these tiny powerhouses could be integrated into implanted hybrid biological/mechanical medical devices, which would diagnose or treat disease, fueled by the sugars available in a patient's bloodstream.